ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

 ### Enhancements for 0.17.0
 GUIslice 0.17 added improved support for external inputs such as physical buttons, encoders or pins.
-Users can now and edit most widgets in the GUI using external inputs.
+Users can now traverse and edit most widgets in the GUI using external inputs.
 This feature required minor changes to Builder.
 Some elements now require a slightly larger margin around them (ie. 1px) to accommodate a potential focus frame.
 For example, between a slider and the listbox.